French-German double-degree program

 Early appplication: Besides the standard application we also offer the possibility of an early application.
 Deadline for the early application is 30.
 April before starting the master studies.
 Candidates will apply in parallel for the Master course in physics of Freie Universität Berlin (deadline for the winter semester: 31.
 May) and the Master double degree program.
 The application to the latter is carried out as described above (in case the Bachelor certificate is not yet issued, please replace by a certified transcript with current average grade).
 At the same time, an application for the Master program in physics of Freie Universität Berlin is submitted.
 Successful candidates of the early application will get a provisional admission to the double-degree program, which means they are admitted if their average grade in the first semester of Master studies is 2.0 or better.
 If the grade is worse, they will have to apply again after the first semester of the Master studies.
 Please see also the FAQ's concerning the Master course.

 Participants of the Master double degree program spend the second year of the Master course (starting at 1.
 September), of another 60 ECTS credit points, at École Polytechnique.
-There a coherent research phase of twelve months is completed in one of the scientific working groups; in parallel, compulsory modules (mostly lectures) of an M2 program in physics offered by the École Polytechnique will be taken during the first six months in the amount of 30 ECTS credit points, of which 5 points will be spent on expanding French language and cultural literacy.
+There, a coherent research phase of twelve months is completed in one of the scientific working groups; in parallel, compulsory modules (mostly lectures) of a Master-2 program in physics offered by the Institut Polytechnique de Paris will be taken during the first six months in the amount of 30 ECTS credit points, of which 5 points will be spent on expanding French language and cultural literacy.
 The Master thesis will be prepared at the École Polytechnique.
-The recommended M2 program is "Nanoscience".
+The recommended Master-2 program is "Nanoscience".
 The choice of courses is done in coordination with the program responsibles.